 The non-residential bands apply to commercial property, mixed-use property, agricultural land outside dwelling curtilage, and certain residential property treated as non-residential.
 The Welsh top non-residential rate of 6% is higher than the SDLT non-residential top rate of 5% (over £250,000), so commercial Welsh purchases above £1m carry a higher transfer-tax cost than the SDLT equivalent.

-Critical trap for portfolio buyers: Wales has NO equivalent to FA 2003 s.116(7) (the SDLT six-dwellings automatic non-residential rule).
-In England, the acquisition of six or more separate dwellings in a single transaction is automatically treated as non-residential, allowing the non-residential rate table to apply instead of higher residential rates.
+Here is the trap if you buy a portfolio in Wales: there is NO equivalent to FA 2003 s.116(7), the SDLT six-dwellings automatic non-residential rule.
+In England, buying six or more separate dwellings in a single transaction is automatically treated as non-residential, which lets the non-residential rate table apply instead of the higher residential rates.
 Wales has no such rule.
-A Welsh portfolio acquisition of six dwellings uses the residential higher-rate table (or MDR if claimed); the non-residential rates are not an automatic alternative.
-This is one of the structurally most important cross-border traps in the §23.8 comparison table.
+A Welsh portfolio acquisition of six dwellings uses the residential higher-rate table (or MDR if you claim it); the non-residential rates are not an automatic alternative.
+It is one of the easiest cross-border mistakes to make if you assume the English rules carry over.

 Reliefs in LTTA 2017